Wow! 101 Sleek Modern Primary Bedroom Ideas (Photos)

 Even though modern is a specific style, there are still trends within the style.
 Here are some key trends.

 Size: bigger is better.
-The current trend is to design large master bedrooms.
+The current trend is to design large primary bedrooms.

 Electronics: some, but wires concealed – i.e. wall-mounted TV.
 Charging stations for devices.